pratyushjain99/Project4-pratyusj/README.md

 # Use TLSv1.2 for communication between Heroku and MongoDB
 ENV JAVA_OPTS="-Djdk.tls.client.protocols=TLSv1.2"
 ```
+This should not be necessary when running on your laptop with Java 16.

 Bson info is available at:
 http://mongodb.github.io/mongo-java-driver/4.1/bson/documents/

+#### Errors connecting with MongoDB Atlas from your laptop
+There can be a number of issues using the default connection string when trying to connect to MongoDB Atlas from your laptop.
+If your connection is timing out, then try the following:
+1. On the MongoDB Atlas dashboard where you created the database, click on *Databases* and then on *Cluster0*  You will see three shard servers listed, and one is the primary.
+Click on the name of the primary.
+2. Copy the full name of the primary server.
+The SERVER URL will look something like:
+`cluster0-shard-00-01.48vim.mongodb.net:27017`
+3. Use the connection string:
+`mongodb://USER:PASSWD@SERVER/test?w=majority&retryWrites=true&tls=true&authMechanism=SCRAM-SHA-1`
+Be sure to substute your own values for USER, PASSWD, and SERVER.

 #### Dashboard
 The purpose of logging data to the database is to be able to create an operations dashboard for your web service.
 This dashboard should be web page interface for use from a desktop or laptop browser (not a mobile device).